When was the last time you tested your backups?

 Loss of data and servers is a huge disruptor and can cost millions in downtime and lost revenue – and backups that are not tested regularly can mean huge risk.

-A fast, secure backup solution will help prevent downtime and reduce financial impact, but only with the right processes and procedures in place.
+Backups prevent downtime and reduce costs, but only with the right processes in place.

 …And more importantly, is it the right data?